 Generally speaking, a claim will take on average between 2 to 3 years from the date of the accident to complete.

 Due to the nature and severity of pedestrian accidents, damages claims tend to be quite complex and subject to arguments about who was at-fault for the accident.
-In NSW, to be entitled to pursue an Application for Damages Under Common Law, you need to have sustained an injury which is ‘not a minor injury’ and not be at-fault for the accident.
-If you’d like to know more about minor injuries, please see our FAQ titled What is a ‘minor injury’?
+In NSW, to be entitled to pursue an Application for Damages Under Common Law, you need to have sustained an injury which is ‘not a threshold injury’ and not be at-fault for the accident.
+If you’d like to know more about threshold injuries, please see our FAQ titled What is a ‘threshold injury’?

 Typically, pedestrian accident injury claims involve: